microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationcounts.md

 ## Example

-The following example shows how to call this API.

 #### Request

-The following example shows the request.
+Here is an example of the request.

 ```http
 GET https://graph.microsoft.com/v1.0/reports/Office365ActivationCounts